 - The practice had appropriate systems to safeguard children and vulnerable adults from abuse.
 All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
 Reports and learning from safeguarding incidents were available to staff.
 Staff who acted as chaperones were trained for their role and had received a DBS check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - There was an effective system to manage infection prevention and control. - The practice had arrangements to ensure facilities and equipment were safe and in good working order.
-Staff carried out actions to manage risks associated with legionella in the premises (legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-However, there was no evidence of an original legionella risk assessment to ensure the actions were appropriate.
-Following our inspection, the practice told us they had arranged for a risk assessment to be carried out. - Arrangements for managing waste and clinical specimens kept people safe.
+Staff carried out actions to manage risks associated with legionella in the premises (legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements for managing waste and clinical specimens kept people safe.